suryaveer/sql2es/README.md

 ##Dependent libs to be installed to set it up on a server

 These steps are for deploying it with Python 2.7.
-The compatible version of pyparsing lib (the parser for SQL like queries) need pyparsing-1.5.5
+The compatible version of pyparsing lib (the parser for SQL like queries) need pyparsing-1.5.5.
+The steps:

     easy_install http://cheeseshop.python.org/packages/source/p/pyparsing/pyparsing-1.5.5.tar.gz
     easy_install rawes